realdanielbyrne/acc_sdk/README.md

-# AccSdk Autodesk Construction Cloud SOftware Devedlopment Kit
+# AccSdk - Autodesk Construction Cloud Software Development Kit

 [![PyPI version](https://badge.fury.io/py/acc_sdk.svg)](https://badge.fury.io/py/acc_sdk)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 ## Introduction

 The Autodesk Construction Cloud SDK, AccSdk, is a software development kit for Python that helps developers create applications that leverage the [Autodesk Construction Cloud API](https://aps.autodesk.com/developer/overview/autodesk-construction-cloud).
 This SDK grew out of my company's need to automate certain aspects of ACC that are not currently supported by the [ACC web application](https://acc.autodesk.com/).

-Autodesk publishes and maintains an exensive collection of APIs that allow you to automate and integrate across all of their platforms products, ACC being one of their newer offerings.
+Autodesk publishes and maintains an extensive collection of APIs that allow you to automate and integrate across all of their platform products, ACC being one of their newer offerings.
 The official documentation for the ACC API can be found at [Autodesk Construction Cloud API](https://aps.autodesk.com/developer/overview/autodesk-construction-cloud).
 This package also supports a subset of the [Data Management API](https://aps.autodesk.com/developer/overview/data-management-api), which provides access to the data stored in the ACC Files module.
-Pleae refer to the original documentation for extensive details on the API endpoints and their usage.
+Please refer to the original documentation for extensive details on the API endpoints and their usage.

 This package is not an official Autodesk product, but rather a community-driven effort to provide an alternative interface to the ACC API.
-Specifially, i've used this package to automate setting up hundreds of jobs and users in ACC when when the company I work for first adopted the platform.
-We also use this package on an on going basis to automate adding new hires and managing bulk user updates to large numbers of projects.
-For instance when someone gets promoted we upgrade their project level permissions and possibly add them to a larger subset of the overall projects.
+Specifically, I've used this package to automate setting up hundreds of jobs and users in ACC when the company I work for first adopted the platform.
+We also use this package on an ongoing basis to automate adding new hires and managing bulk user updates to large numbers of projects.
+For instance, when someone gets promoted, we upgrade their project level permissions and possibly add them to a larger subset of the overall projects.
 I've also used this package in an automation script that creates new projects in ACC as new projects get created in an adjacent ERP application.
 There are many more uses.
-Feel free to contribute to the project by adding more services or features, and or sending me a message if you have any questions or suggestions for future enhancements.
+Feel free to contribute to the project by adding more services or features, and/or sending me a message if you have any questions or suggestions for future enhancements.

 ## Features

 Acc_sdk currently implements the following Autodesk Construction Cloud APIs:

-- The Accoount Users API allows you to add and update groups of users to your account.
+- The Account Users API allows you to add and update groups of users to your account.
 - The Authentication API provides methods to authenticate with the ACC using the OAuth2 2-legged and/or the 3-legged flows.
- This class also maintains the validity of the Bearer tokens, by refreshing the tokens as they expire, and manages both 2-legged and 3-legged tokens at the same time to give you full access to the API services.
+ This class also maintains the validity of the Bearer tokens by refreshing the tokens as they expire, and manages both 2-legged and 3-legged tokens at the same time to give you full access to the API services.
-- The Business Units API allows you to createe, update, or get business units in your account.
+- The Business Units API allows you to create, update, or get business units in your account.
 - The Companies API provides methods to manage companies, such as adding and updating companies.
 - The Data Management API allows you to manage files and folders in the project.
 You can upload, download, and delete files, create folders, and move files between folders.
 The API also provides access to the data stored in the ACC Data Management module.
 - The Forms API provides methods to securely create forms from a template, fill out, modify, and retrieve form data.
 - The Project Users API provides methods to manage project users, such as adding, updating, deleting, and patching permissions for users on a project.
 - The Projects API provides methods to create, read, update, and delete projects.
-- The Sheets API provides methods to manage sheets and version sets, as well as uploading, publishing, and exporting sheets as pdfs.
+- The Sheets API provides methods to manage sheets and version sets, as well as uploading, publishing, and exporting sheets as PDFs.
-- The User Profile API provides a method for gathering profile information from the logged in user.
+- The User Profile API provides a method for gathering profile information from the logged-in user.

 ## Contributing

 This project is a work in progress and will be updated with more services as the features are implemented.
 I am working on adding more services to the `ACC` class, but you can also contribute to the project by helping me add more services.